alielw/APS-NGS-day1-PM/README.md

         File/Load from File

-* Lets look at a particular scaffold `Hmel200115`.
-According to the gff file, there is one annotated coding gene on this scaffolds with three exons.
+* Lets look at the scaffold `Hmel200115`.
+According to the gff file, there is one annotated coding gene on this scaffold with three exons.

         scaffold        feature start   stop
         Hmel200115	gene	1	1683